1,062 real-world scripts tested · 66.7% compile clean first try

-Deterministic MATLAB → Python.
+Deterministic MATLAB to Python conversion.
 No AI hallucinations — rule-based, toolbox-aware, auditable.
 Flags what it can't convert instead of guessing wrong.
 Same input, same output, every time.

 The forcing function